MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/get-started/quick-setup-buildings-floors.md

 * You need to be assigned permissions before you can run this cmdlet.
 You must have both the Exchange MailRecipients role and the Places TenantPlacesManagement role.

+* Before using any of the Places PowerShell cmdlets, you must always first connect using [Connect-Places](../connect-microsoftplaces.md).

 ## Enable your organization to use the Places Directory

 Currently, you must opt in before setting up your Places Directory.
 This opt-in step to enable directory is only required during the preview.